openpolitics/manifesto/environment.md

 ## Flooding
 We will ban building on floodplains unless the properties are designed with integrated flood protection systems that offer improved protection to not just the new builds, but existing properties in the area.

-We will ensure that insurance payouts due to flood damage will be used for changes to the prpoerty to ensure any future flooding has a negligable impact.
+We will ensure that any individual insurance payouts due to flood damage will be used for changes to the property that ensure any future flooding to said property has a negligable impact.

 ## Home Insulation